-New admissions and currently assisted households Does the MTW activity apply to all family types or only to selected family types?
-The MTW activity applies to all family types Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?
-The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.
-Does not apply to households classified as zero income households, Veterans Affairs Supportive Housing (VASH) participants, Stability Voucher (SV) participants, and Emergency Housing Choice Voucher (EHV) participants.
+Does the MTW activity apply to all family types or only to selected family types?

+Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?

+The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers

+Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.

+Does not apply to VASH, SV, or EHV participants.

 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.

 The AHA implemented this activity on July 1, 2023.
+Since then, the AHA has been working to spread out reexaminations across the 3-year reexamination cycle and plans to have this fully in place starting in the 2025 calendar year.
+Effective

+February 20, 2025, the AHA revised its hardship policy to be aligned with the requirements in the MTW Operations Notice.

 Does this MTW activity require a hardship policy?
-Yes This document is attached.
-Does the hardship policy apply to more than this MTW activity?
-Nο Has the MTW agency modified the hardship policy since the last submission of the MTW Supplement?
-Yes What considerations led the MTW agency to modify the hardship policy?
-Revisions requested by HUD.
-How many hardship requests have been received associated with this activity in the past year?
-No hardship were requested in the most recent fiscal year.

 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?

-Nο Does the MTW activity require an impact analysis?
-Provided Already What is the recertification schedule?
-Once every three years How many interim recertifications per year may a household request?
-1 Please describe briefly how the MTW agency plans to address changes in family/household circumstances under the alternative reexamination schedule.
+Does the MTW activity require an impact analysis?

+What is the recertification schedule?

+Once every three years

+How many interim recertifications per year may a household request?

+Please describe briefly how the MTW agency plans to address changes in family/household circumstances under the alternative reexamination schedule.

 The AHA is limiting households to one interim per calendar year if the household gross income has decreased by 10% or more.

-If a household would like to receive an interim for an income decrease of less than 10% or has already received an interim in the calendar year for an income decrease and would like a second interim, the household may submit a hardship request if:
+If a household would like to receive an interim for an income decrease of less than 10% or has already received an interim in the calendar year and would like a second interim, the household may submit a hardship request if: